REST API Extended addon

 All five endpoints leverage the same two route patterns:

-1. creatives – When sent a GET request, a list of creatives are returned and can be filtered with additional arguments.
+1. Creatives – When sent a GET request, a list of creatives are returned and can be filtered with additional arguments.
 When sent a POST or PUT request, a new creative can be created.

-2. creatives/[id] – When sent a GET, PATCH, or DELETE request, a single creative can be retrieved, edited, or deleted, respectively.
+2. Creatives/[id] – When sent a GET, PATCH, or DELETE request, a single creative can be retrieved, edited, or deleted, respectively.

 Both routes can also accept generic OPTIONS requests, which can be very helpful for discovering information about available endpoints, accepted request types and arguments, and item schema.